DDP vs DAP: The meaning of DDP and DAP shipping

 Ultimately, the decision should align with the strategic objectives and operational capabilities of the businesses involved, ensuring smooth and efficient international trade transactions.

-FAQ on DDP and DAP: 10 frequently asked questions
+FAQ on DDP and DAP: 10 most frequently asked questions

 - How do customs duties work under DDP and DAP?